The Science behind Gamification: Why It Works and What Your Business Can Do with It

-As you can see, 2 new game concepts are introduced here to keep your motivation going.
+As you can see, two new game concepts are introduced here to keep your motivation going.
 The first is the progress bar.
 After each correct answer, the bar fills up so that users have a visual representation of where they currently stand and how much further they have to go.

 The second gaming concept is the points system.
-In the app, you can attain what are called XP, or eXperience Points, for every lesson you complete (10XP, in the example below).
+In the app, you can attain what are called XP, or eXperience Points, for every lesson you complete (10 XP, as seen in the example below).

-Even in the best games, monotony has a tendency to kick in.
-To combat this, game creators often incorporate special challenges that trick players into striving for yet another goal.
-Check out how Duolingo incorporates a betting-like structure into this challenge to get users to continue learning.
-You can wager 5 lingots (Duolingo’s form of virtual currency) and end up doubling your bet if you continue to use the app.
+Duolingo thought outside the box in this respect: They incorporated a betting-like structure into this challenge to get users to continue learning.
+You can wager five lingots (Duolingo’s form of virtual currency) and end up doubling your bet if you continue to use the app.

 When Shantanu Sinha, the president of Khan Academy, first built the community, gaming mechanisms were some of the first learning tactics he introduced:

 “Most games give you a sense of immediate success and progress.
 Instead of waiting for the end of the year to get your grade, imagine if you accumulated a sense of progress with every action you did every single day.
 Progress shouldn’t be measured by cramming the night before and passing the final; it should be measured by your actions and good work habits every single day, and how well you retain and apply your knowledge.”

 For Sinha, it was obvious that games should be incorporated into learning.
 AP Calculus?
-Sounds pretty boring.
-But that’s where gamification comes to the rescue to help take the edge off.
-At Khan Academy, putting gamification into practice means students can win prizes, badges, and even level up.
+Sounds pretty boring, right?
+But that’s where a gamification strategy comes to the rescue and livens things up.

 Notice how similar this layout is to the levels and challenges Duolingo employs in their app.
 Both give you a clear idea of your progress, as well as goals to push toward.
-And because games are user-specific, every path users take is a unique one — you’re on your own personal learning journey.
+And because games are user-specific, every path users take is unique — you’re always on your own personal learning journey.

-This element of gaming is especially apparent in the business world.
-Zoho Gamescope brings gaming to life for sales teams.
-It’s no secret that sales environments can sometimes get a little competitive, with reps striving to hit their monthly goals (Glengarry Glen Ross, anyone?), so incorporating a little bit of healthy competition makes perfect sense.
+This element of gaming can also be used in the business world — particularly in sales.
+It’s no secret that sales environments can sometimes get a little competitive, with reps striving to hit their monthly goals, so incorporating a little bit of healthy competition makes perfect sense.

-With Gamescope, sales reps can see who was able to close the most deals or convert the most leads, helping to give clarity to a number of key stakeholders at a company.
+CRM Gamescope does just that and brings gaming to life for sales teams.
+With Gamescope, sales reps can see who was able to close the most deals or convert the most leads.
+This benefits a number of key stakeholders at a company:

 - The reps.
-Since compensation is often based on achieving goals, sales reps have a more tangible method of understanding and visualizing their progress toward their quotas.
+Since compensation is often based on achieving goals, sales reps have a more tangible method of understanding and visualizing progress toward their quotas.